Colin Mickow: ‘It was not a lot of fun’

 “Probably the surge of adrenaline that helped me through that.
 And once the adrenaline wore off, things just started cramping in my hamstring pretty badly,” Mickow said.
 “Early in that loop I felt it starting to come on and then it got really bad.
 Everything in my body started to cramp up in me.”

-Mickow, who is a financial analysis living in Oswego, credits the cramping to the fall rather than missing out on the water for hydration.
+Mickow, a 2008 Princeton High School graduate, credits the cramping to the fall rather than missing out on the water for hydration.

 “It’s just one out of 8 (bottles).
 I got all the others.
 But it’s not a good one to miss, the second one,” he said.
 “It’s pretty important in the race to get that early bottle, but I don’t know if that’s exactly why.
 I think it was more going through all the ups and downs falling.
 My body’s just not comfortable.